School District of Philadelphia: 21st century

 The reform plan was opposed by the Philadelphia Federation of Teachers.
 Protestors like J. Whyatt Mondesire of the NAACP vowed "... to shut down the streets", in protest.
 Members of the NAACP and a group of black ministers blocked an intersection in front of City Hall during rush-hour traffic.
 The day before, several hundred students walked out of classes.
 And earlier a crowd consisting mostly of unionized district employees marched on City Hall, where they disrupted the Christmas tree-lighting ceremony and drowned out the choir with their chants.

 On December 21, 2001, Secretary Charles Zogby of the Pennsylvania Department of Education signed a Declaration of Distress for the district.
 This triggered the state takeover of the school district from the City of Philadelphia.
 The state of Pennsylvania formed the School Reform Commission to oversee the troubled public school system.

-This action was the end result of a months long negotiation under the legislation enacted by the Pennsylvania General Assembly in April 1998.
+This action was the result of a months long negotiation under the legislation enacted by the Pennsylvania General Assembly in April 1998.
 The takeover plan had six main elements: putting the district under the control of a School Reform Commission; hire a CEO; enable the CEO to reform the teaching staff by hiring non-certified staff, reconstitute troubled schools by reassigning or firing staff; allow the commission to hire for-profit firms to manage some schools; convert some schools to charter schools; and reallocate and redistribute school district resources.

 At the time of the takeover, it was expected that Edison Schools, Inc. would be one of the prime beneficiaries of the partial privatization.
 It had been involved in developing the plan for privatization commissioned by then governor Tom Ridge.
-Edison was not given as many schools as it had hoped, primarily because of conflict of interest concerns Youth organizers from the Philadelphia Student Union staged protests, and engaged in civil disobedience to prevent the School District from handing over control of the central administration to Edison.
+Edison was not given as many schools as it had hoped, primarily because of conflict of interest concerns Youth organizers from the Philadelphia Student Union staged protests, and engaged in civil disobedience to prevent the school district from handing over control of the central administration to Edison.
 Youth leaders were ultimately successful in preventing a takeover of the central office, and also prevented the take-over of any high schools by for-profit companies.
 As of 2007 the company had not delivered the promised improvements.

 After the state takeover, the district adopted what is known as the "diverse provider" model, turning over the management of some of the lowest-achieving schools to for-profit and nonprofit organizations and two local universities and providing additional resources to the private managers.

 The most controversial of the 2001 reforms the partnership program saw "educational management organizations" (EMOs) Edison Schools, Foundations Inc., Victory Schools, Universal Companies, Temple University, and University of Pennsylvania brought in to manage some of the district's lowest-performing schools.

 To date, the schools managed by private providers were doing neither better nor worse than district-wide achievement trends.
 District-managed schools given additional resources but no specific intervention were likewise doing about as well as other schools in the district.
 In contrast, district-managed schools given additional resources and a "restructuring" intervention showed larger achievement gains in mathematics.